OnRobot Releases World’s Most Powerful Electric Vacuum Gripper for Heavy-Duty Palletizing

 About OnRobot

 OnRobot manufactures a wide assortment of tools for collaborative applications, including: electric grippers, magnetic grippers, the world's most powerful electric vacuum gripper, the award-winning Gecko gripping technology, force/torque sensors, 2.5D vision technology, screwdriving kits, sanding kits and tool changers.
-This new combination of offerings from OnRobot makes it quicker and simpler to automate tasks such as packaging, quality control, materials handling, machine tending, packaging, assembly, and surface finishing.
+OnRobot makes it quick and easy to automate tasks such as packaging, quality control, materials handling, machine tending, palletizing, assembly, and surface finishing.
 Headquartered in Odense, Denmark, OnRobot also has offices in Los Angeles, Dallas, Soest (Germany), Barcelona, Warsaw, Shanghai, Tokyo, Seoul, Singapore and Budapest.

 Copyright ©2021.
 All Rights ReservedDesign, CMS, Hosting & Web Development :: ePublishing